About Lawrence Woods

 About Jeff Eayrs

 Jeff Eayrs graduated the spring of 2002 from Montana Institute of Massage Therapy in Kalispell, MT.
 He started a massage practice in Kalispell, MT directly after graduating, which is thriving to this day.
 He's known locally for his effective, therapeutic results among doctors, physical therapists, chiropractors, and other fellow therapists.
-So many years of practicing massage have given Jeff a familiarity with the body and an intuition that has enabled him to help so many clients in pain find relief.
+So many years of practicing massage have given Jeff a familiarity with the body and an intuition that When you give the body the right thing, then it will respond immediately and measurably.

 Jeff has studied Neuromuscular Therapy and Gait Analysis with Judith DeLany.
 He has also studied Medical Massage with Ralph Stephens and has studied Manual and Movement Therapies as authored by Dr. Joe Muscolino.
 Since 2011, Jeff has intermittently taught NMT, postural assessment, and basic massage therapy techniques in Swedish and Western Contemporary style, at the Massage Training Institute in Kalispell, MT.